-Candidates must apply through the UCAS Teacher Training website.
-The completed UCAS application is then reviewed by a university tutor from the relevant subject area.
+Candidates must apply through the DfE Apply website.
+The completed application is then reviewed by a university tutor from the relevant subject area.
 If shortlisted you will be invited to attend a PGCE interview.

-Normally interviews take place across an afternoon and following some introductory presentations there are three stages to the interview process.
-You will be asked to complete a subject specific written task.
-You will also participate in a group task alongside other applicants in your PGCE subject.
-Finally you will have an individual interview with a university tutor from the relevant subject area and normally a mentor from one of our partnership schools.
+You will be asked to complete at least one subject specific written tasks.
+The tasks may be set before your interview date, during your interview, or a combination of both.
+You will also have an individual interview with a university tutor from the relevant subject area and normally a mentor from one of our partnership schools.

 Although not a condition for being invited to interview, observation experience in a non-selective, state funded UK secondary school is encouraged.
-If you are able to organise some school experience prior to making an application then we recommend you detail and reflect upon this in the Personal Statement section of the UCAS application.
+If you are able to organise some school experience prior to making an application then we recommend you detail and reflect upon this in your application.

-- If you are interested in completing a Subject Knowledge Enhancement (SKE) course then you should briefly mention this in the Personal Statement section of the UCAS application form.
+- If you are interested in completing a Subject Knowledge Enhancement (SKE) course then you should briefly mention this in your application form.
 If invited to interview you will then be able to have a tailored conversation with the interviewing panel about your SKE options.
-For more SKE information please see the Get Into Teaching website.
+For more SKE information please visit this website.

 We hope that we have answered your questions.
 If you are still unsure then please contact the PGCE Office on 01865 274020 or email firstname.lastname@example.org